gxiaolab/RNA_editing/RBP_regulation/README_DE_pipeline.txt

 To test the pipeline, simply download the main scripts (.py and .r), wrappers (.sh), the input files from the 'data' directory and the 'batch.job' file.
-The wrapper scripts already include the filenames and parameters.
+The wrapper scripts already include the filenames and parameters and ready to run the input sample from the 'data' folder.

 Make sure to modify cluster parameters (e.g. memory requirements, time allocation, etc)